madflojo/efs2/README.md

 ## Creating an `Efs2file`

 Rather than using a `yaml` based desired state structure.
 Effing Shell Scripts 2 tries to keep things simple.
-Create a simple `Efs2file` and define what files to copy and scripts/commands to run.
+Just create a `Efs2file` and define what files to copy and scripts/commands to run.

 Let's take a look at an example file.